You’ll Make Great Memories At The Sioux Empire Fair in Sioux Falls

 Okay then, let's fast forward a few years.
 Well, maybe more than a few years.
 Oh, half-century or so.

-Now that little boy has mystically magically turned into a bald, skinny guy with a new name.
+Now that little boy has mystically magically changed, turning into a bald, skinny guy with a new name.
 Grandpa Randy.
+And he loves it.

-An afternoon at the Fair is a whole new ballgame these days.
-Riding along with 4-year-old MacKenna seems to be going alright.
+An afternoon at the Fair was a whole new ballgame now.
+Riding along with the youngest seemed to be going alright.
 There's the Merry-Go-Round.
 I can handle that.
 The little trains and boats.
-Oh yeah, Kenna and I can do those just fine, Thank You!
+Oh yeah, I can do those just fine, thank you.

-But the older 2, Lane and Hailey, well they've reached the age of what I call the 'bigger rides'.
+But the just-a-little older Grandkids?
+Well, they had reached the age of what I call the 'bigger rides'.
 And the conversation with Grandpa Randy goes something like this:

 'Grandpa, will you go on the Hurricane with me?'